 - Potential adverse public perceptions of the location and venue for the Event.
-The perceived image of the location and venue must not be luxury, or tourist/holiday-oriented, or that of an Entertainment venue. - The Event location and venue should be centrally located when regard is given to the place of residence of the majority of invited participants. - The need for ease of access for attendees. - The Event location and venue should be in or near a city or town which is a recognised scientific or business centre, suitable for hosting an Event which is conducive to the exchange of ideas and the transmission of knowledge.
+The perceived image of the location and venue must not be luxury, or tourist/holiday- oriented, or that of an Entertainment venue. - The Event location and venue should be centrally located when regard is given to the place of residence of the majority of invited participants. - The need for ease of access for attendees. - The Event location and venue should be in or near a city or town which is a recognised scientific or business centre, suitable for hosting an Event which is conducive to the exchange of ideas and the transmission of know-ledge. - Member Companies must take into account the season during which the Event is held.
+The selected time of year must not be associated with a touristic season for the selected geographic location.

-Q5: What is meant by "legitimate" or "genuine" as used in the definitions of 'Company Event' and 'Third Party Organised Educational Conferences'?
+Q4: What is meant by "legitimate" or "genuine" as used in the definitions of 'Company Event' and 'Third Party Organised Educational Conferences'?

-A5: Any Event should be relevant to the Healthcare Professional attendees; the detailed programme should be available sufficient time prior to the Event; present a clear schedule with no gaps during the sessions, (e.g., the minimum duration for a full day Event should be 6 hours or 3 hours for a half day Event including refreshment breaks).
+A4: Any Event should be relevant to the Healthcare Professional attendees; the detailed programme should be available sufficient time prior to the Event; present a clear schedule with no gaps during the sessions, (e.g., the minimum duration for a full day Event should be 6 hours or 3 hours for a half day Event including refreshment breaks).
 If it is a Third Party Organised Educational Event the Faculty must be identified.
 It is also important that all supporting materials (e.g. flyers, brochures and website) are consistent with the scientific or promotional nature of the programme content, as the case may be.

-Q5: Can a Member Company organise or support an Event at a hotel or resort that offers significant leisure facilities such as golf, casino or ski/ water sports?
+Q5: Can a Member Company organise or support an Event at a hotel that offers leisure facilities such as golf, casinos or water sports?